ebaauw/homebridge-rpi/README.md

 - Does _not_ require any C components;
 - Does _not_ require `root` privilege.

+### Work in Progress
+Note that this plugin is still under development.
+Todo:
+- Handle connection errors to remote `pigpiod` instead of crashing;
+- Expose current server when running on a Raspberry Pi;
+- Specify other Raspberry Pi computers in `config.json`;
+- Specify GPIO pin assignment in `config.json`;
+- Support PWM;
+- Support Fan SHIM button (and other buttons);
+- Support NeoPixel LEDs.

 ### Prerequisites
 You need a server to run Homebridge.
 This can be anything running [Node.js](https://nodejs.org): a Raspberri Pi,